Bernie Winters: Personal life

+Death

 On 14 August 1990, after several months of discomfort and stomach pains, he had a nine-hour operation on his stomach to remove a tumour.
 Though he was never told, Winters' condition was already terminal, and he died on 4 May 1991 at The London Clinic, aged 60.

 He was cremated at Golders Green Crematorium in London on 8 May and his ashes interred in the Garden of Remembrance.
-Among mourners in attendance were John Inman and Rose-Marie.
+Mourners included Ronnie Corbett, Jimmy Tarbuck, Des O'Connor, Bob Monkhouse, Henry Cooper, Ted Rogers, Su Pollard, Alfred Marks, John Inman and Rose-Marie.
 A memorial plaque was erected in the crematorium's West Memorial Court.